zalyoung/gitlab-handbook/content/handbook/enterprise-data/platform/tableau/_index.md

 - **People Restricted Access:** Please work with the People Analytics team and/or Adrian Perez @aperez349 for access approval.

-- \***RSA SAFE Access:** This group is for the Revenue Strategy and Analytics team and is restricted because analysis performed are confidential planning efforts that may impact people roles.
-Please work with the Sales Strategy team and/or Olga Falkenhof @ofalken for access approval.

 - \***Sales Development SAFE Access:** Please work with Keith Gliksman @keith.gliksman for access approval.

 - \***Self-Service SAFE Access:** - Please work with the Self-Service team and/or Max Fleisher @mfleisher for access approval.